2939 Coconino: Orbit and classification

-Coconino is a stony S-type asteroid and a member of the main-belt's Nysa family, which is named after its largest member 44 Nysa.
+Coconino is a stony S-type asteroid and a member Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 10 months (1,392 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 4° with respect to the ecliptic.

 It was first identified as at McDonald Observatory in 1952, extending the body's observation arc by 30 years prior to its official discovery observation at Flagstaff.

 Physical characteristics

 Rotation period

 In February 2005, a rotational lightcurve of Coconino was obtained from photometric observations by astronomer Horácio Correia.
 Lightcurve analysis gave a well-defined rotation period of 4.68138 hours with a brightness amplitude of 0.46 magnitude (U=3).

 Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Coconino measures 5.607 kilometers in diameter and its surface has a high albedo of 0.512, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and consequently calculates a larger diameter of 9.40 kilometers, using an absolute magnitude of 12.5.